library(lme4); library(lmerTest); library(emmeans)

 hist(var_trial$yield_bu_a, main = "", xlab = "yield")

 The range is roughly falling into the range we expect.
-I know this from talking with the person who generated the data, not through my own intuition.
-I do not see any large spikes of points at a single value (indicating something odd), nor do I see any extreme values (low or high) that might indicate some larger problems.
+We (the authors) know this from talking with the person who generated the data, not through our own intuition.
+There are mp large spikes of points at a single value (indicating something odd), nor are there any extreme values (low or high) that might indicate problems.

 Data are not expected to be normally distributed at this point, so don’t bother running any Shapiro-Wilk tests.
 This histogram is a check to ensure the the data are entered correctly and they appear valid.
 It requires a mixture of domain knowledge and statistical training to know this, but over time, if you look at these plots with regularity, you will gain a feel for what your data should look like at this stage.